DoctorLai/steem-load-balancer/README.md

 # Steem Load Balancer

 ## Overview
-The Steem Load Balancer is a Node.js-based application designed to distribute API requests across a list of predefined Steem API servers.
+The Steem Load Balancer is a Node.js-based application designed to distribute API requests across a list of predefined Steem Blockchain RPC Nodes.
 It enhances application availability and reliability by routing requests to the most responsive node.

-This project is used by the STEEM Load Balancer RPC Node [https://steem.justyy.com](https://steem.justyy.com).
+This project was developed by STEEM's Top Witness, [@justyy](https://steemyy.com), who also established the STEEM Load Balancer RPC Node, [steem.justyy.com](https://steem.justyy.com), using this project as its foundation.

 A similar service, [https://steem.senior.workers.dev/](https://steem.senior.workers.dev/), is based on CloudFlare but comes with a daily quota of 100,000 requests.

 ![image](https://github.com/user-attachments/assets/02f6265d-1ad0-40b4-a5e7-a400dab689eb)

 ## Motivation
 The primary motivation behind this project is to provide a scalable and reliable Load Balancer Node that can be integrated into applications to improve their availability and performance.
 Unlike CloudFlare-based solutions, this setup does not have a daily request quota, making it suitable for high-demand applications.

+Please note that this can be easily configured to work with other Blockchains such as Hive and Blurt.

 ## Features
 - Load Balancing: Distributes requests across multiple Steem API servers.